oa-labs/arc-ai-digital-ocean/docs/CLI.md

 2. Determines the appropriate agent provider (OpenAI or DigitalOcean)
 3. Creates and returns the correct service instance

-This ensures consistency across all ArcAI Ocean applications (CLI, Slack bot, web app).
+This ensures consistency across all ArcAI  applications (CLI, Slack bot, web app).

 ## Development